inforkgodara/inforkgodara/README.md

 ## I am an engineer product!!

 * Recently launched my blog: [Blog][website]!
-* Currently learning data science
+* Currently learning cyber security
 * Looking to collaborate with other software developers
 * Love to mess with valurable websites
 * Goal to become a good problem solver